 \subsubsection{Polarization}

 The relative opinion model for two agents allows for three types of polarization, as illustrated by Figure \ref{fig_pol}.
-The first type (Figure \ref{fig_pol_uneq}) results from agents having unequal degrees of attentiveness, as explained in Section \ref{subsect_att}.
-We remark that in certain circumstances, unequal attentiveness can also result in periodic asymptotic behavior, as depicted in Figure \ref{fig_per_uneq_op_st}; we get back to this in Section \ref{subsect_per}.
+The first type (Figure \ref{fig_pol_uneq}) results from agents having unequal degrees of attentiveness, as explained in Subsection \ref{subsect_att}.
+We remark that in certain circumstances, unequal attentiveness can also result in periodic asymptotic behavior, as depicted in Figure \ref{fig_per_uneq_op_st}; we get back to this in Subsection \ref{subsect_per}.

 The second and third types of polarization (Figures \ref{fig_pol_eq_op_st} and \ref{fig_pol_eq_st_st}) arise as a result of equal attentiveness and a stubborn population.
 In case the stubborn population consists of an open-minded and stubborn agent, we have polarization of type 2.
 Observe from Figure \ref{fig_pol_eq_op_st} that in this case the signs of the limiting relative opinions remain equal.
 To have polarization of type 3, i.e., limiting relative opinion of different signs, it is required that both agents are stubborn; see Figure \ref{fig_pol_eq_st_st}.
-As in Figure \ref{fig_Change_Abs}, in these examples the absolute opinions would grow beyond any bound, but within a relative context the opinions stabilize.
+As in Figure \ref{fig_Change_Abs}, the parameters applied in these examples would result in absolute opinions to grow beyond any bound, but within a relative context the opinions stabilize.

 Type 1 polarization directly relates to earlier models of opinion dynamics addressing persistent opinion variation as a consequence of strategically changing salience of an issue for agents \citep{Flache2004, Stokman1995}.
 Polarization of types 2 and 3, being a consequence of negative social influences, has been studied before in opinion formation models \citep{Flache2011b, Baldassarri2007, Mark2003}.
 One typical outcome of these models is two clusters at maximal distance within a confined absolute opinion space, but also fragmentation into multiple opinion clusters can occur \citep{Mas2014}.
 Polarization in the relative opinion model is more general in the sense that it also covers persistently shifting opinions of both groups in absolute terms, but converging to a constant distance in the relative opinion context.